By Timothy Hurvitz & Sharon Woodworth, FAIA

 - Don’t Rule Out Wood – With the advancements in more sustainable wood harvesting and construction (i.e. structural design solutions like cross-laminated timber), builders are significantly reducing the carbon emissions of buildings in other building sectors.
 The healthcare industry should similarly not rule out the use of these new systems and lean on our conservative past.

 - Optimize Equipment Efficiency – If equipment is the biggest energy hog, we have to begin collectively evaluating its highest and best use, systemically – and that may not be through tying it to a particular facility, provider, or even healthcare system as has historically been the case.
 These equipment resources should be considered community assets and allocated in such a way as to limit their replication and limit their down time, thus limiting their production as well.
+One simple way to reduce their electricity usage is to increase the natural right in the building through windows.
+Although, if they are building in an area with a lot of sunlight, they may also need Commercial Window Tinting to make sure the light isn’t too bright.

 - Look Beyond the Building’s Walls – Transit to and from healthcare facilities must become a community-wide planning consideration.
 Through strategically siting hospitals or clinics within transit-oriented developments, partnering with local jurisdictions to develop bussing partnerships, and more, we can greatly reduce the impact of healthcare-related transit through smart facility planning.
 By building more garages and offering hotel-like valet services the industry has furthered bad behavior and required more land area for our facilities at the same time.